maxcl10/techno-doc/ntlm-kerberos.md

 ## Kerberos

-Authentication protocol whicj is more secure.
+Authentication protocol which is more secure.